richarddevers/openapydantic/README.md

 Openapydantic provide an openapi specification (a.k.a "swagger file" in version 2.X) loader.

-This loader return a pydantic model so you can work with your specification like a common pydantic python object.
+This loader returns a pydantic model so you can work with your specification like a common pydantic python object.

 For each openapi specification version, a dedicated python class exist.